Standard 2. Achieving Educational Objectives Through Core Functions

 - Curriculum Management: A new framework and system for curriculum management to improve the student experience.
 This campus-wide effort provides a curriculum management system that for the first time enables consistent and timely management of curriculum across all of Stanford’s schools.
 In addition to benefiting the student experience, it will provide faculty and staff with modern tools to manage their academic offerings.

 - Stanford Bulletin: In a two-part project, Student Academic Services is introducing a new approach to the Stanford Bulletin.
-1) The Basic Bulletin will organize information through consistent formatting and will provide students, faculty, and academic advisers with a single comprehensive and reliable source of degree requirements and course listings.
+1) The Basic Bulletin organizes information through consistent formatting and will provide students, faculty, and academic advisers with a single comprehensive and reliable source of degree requirements and course listings.
 2) The Enhanced Bulletin will integrate class-search functionality, a rich user interface (UI), and include related interdisciplinary programs and activities, academic and co-curricular opportunities, and internships and career opportunities.
 This project replaces two dated systems in existence for more than a decade each – the existing Stanford Bulletin and Explore Courses class search – with the latest in technology to give students a dynamic, modern and easy way to explore academic and enrichment opportunities and easily find when courses are offered.

 - Class Scheduling System: The final planned implementation project of Connected Curriculum, is to replace the class scheduling system.
 The new tool will enhance the current scheduling experience by visualizing the concentration of courses by quarter, day of the week, and time of day with the ability to easily see potential scheduling conflicts.
 It will leverage information from the course management component of the curriculum management system.
 This project will allow us to improve space utilization to address insufficient classroom inventory.